 Coronavirus and pregnancy

-Advice for if you’re pregnant and have a cough, which is dry and persistent, a temperature, shortness of breath, or loss taste or smell is to still call 111 and seek advice.
-The C19 Covid symptom tracker, which is organised by Kings College Hospital, Guy’s and The Wellcome Institute is a particularly good symptom tracker.
-At the time of writing, over 3 ½ million people have contributed to it.
+If you’re pregnant and have a dry and persistent cough, a temperature, shortness of breath, or loss of taste or smell, the advice is still to call 111 and seek advice.
+The Covid-19 symptom tracker, which is organised by Kings College Hospital, Guy’s and The Wellcome Institute is particularly good.
+At the time of writing, over 3.5 million people have contributed to it.

 There is no evidence that it increases the risk of miscarriage and no evidence that it increases the risk of abnormality.
 It may transmit vertically at birth and this is how newborn babies can obtain it.
 This has been documented anecdotally as well as from two small studies.

-Again you can reduce your chance of catching Covid-19 by routine hand washing, using tissues for facial contact and discarding the tissues in a safe container, and obviously avoiding social contact.
-Social isolation is important and if there is any concern you’ve been in contact with someone who has contracted Covid-19, don’t panic.
+You can reduce your chance of catching Covid-19 by routine hand washing, using tissues for facial contact and discarding the tissues in a safe container, and, obviously, avoiding social contact.
+Social isolation is important and if you’re concerned you’ve been in contact with someone who has contracted Covid-19, don’t panic.
 Self-isolate and monitor your symptoms.

-It is especially important that you continue to listen to and follow the up to date Government guidelines.
+It is especially important that you continue to listen to and follow the latest Government guidelines.

 Ante-natal care and labour during Covid-19

-Scans are still being arranged but there may be some restrictions on when the partner can attend.
+Scans are still being arranged but there may be some restrictions on when your partner can attend.
 Certain appointments may also be conducted via phone and approximately 6 visits will be required.
-However, it is extremely important that if you have any concerns, whatever they are, including decreased movement, bleeding etc, that you still call your midwife or maternity unit or 111.
+However, it is extremely important that if you have any concerns, whatever they are, including decreased movement, bleeding, etc, that you still call your midwife or maternity unit or 111.

 If you develop a cough, fever or shortness of breath, it is important that you call 111 and do not attend your scheduled appointment.
 A lot of these symptoms could be due to other medical conditions, such as a urinary tract infection.
-However, appropriate care will be offered by specialists who will be well equipped to look after you.
-Remember, a lot of health professionals will be wearing PPE.
-If you have indeed contracted the virus, a lot of hospitals after a Covid-19 infection arrange for a scan to be done 2 weeks later.
+The appropriate care will be offered by specialists who will be well equipped to look after you and a lot of health professionals will be wearing PPE.
+If you have indeed contracted the virus, many hospitals arrange for a check-up scan to be done 2 weeks afterwards.

 If your partner gets symptoms, it is essential that they do not attend the hospital, follow government guidelines and make your hospital aware.
-They will be able to help you.
+Your hospital will be able to help you.

 During labour, there will be local policies and again, it is important that you talk to your hospital about their policy.
 It is important that a plan is put together, and the involvement of your partner is discussed.
 This is true for spontaneous labour, induced labour or for caesarean section.
 There obviously will be a difference in the environment and a lot of the staff may be wearing PPE.

 A lot of new parents are worried about breastfeeding, understandably.
 At present, there is no evidence you cannot continue with this.
-If you do contract Covid-19, speak to your midwife and follow the latest guidelines but at present, it is advisable to wear masks and take the usual precautions.
-Again, with social isolation, all visitors should be avoided.
+If you do contract Covid-19, speak to your midwife and follow the latest guidelines but it is currently advisable that you wear masks and take the usual precautions.
+All visitors should be avoided.

-It’s important to remember that yes, your pregnancy and being a new Mum is going to be slightly different whilst the pandemic is on-going.
-You might find you struggle with feeling alone, but remember there are so many apps now and online ante-natal classes which can help.
+It’s important to remember that yes, your pregnancy and being a new mum is going to be slightly different whilst the pandemic is ongoing.
+You might find you struggle with feeling alone, but remember there are so many apps and online ante-natal classes which can help.